 Until the completion of the Royal Palace, Norwegian royalty resided in Paleet, the magnificent town house in Christiania that the wealthy merchant Bernt Anker bequeathed to the State in 1805 to be used as a royal residence.
 During the last years of the union with Denmark i ...

 Munch Museum (Munch-museet) is an art museum dedicated to the life and works of the Norwegian artist Edvard Munch.
 The museum was financed from the profits generated by the Oslo municipal cinemas and opened its doors in 1963 to commemorate what would have been Munch's 100th birthday.
 Its collection consists of works and articles by Munch, which he donated to the municipality of Oslo upon his death, and additional works donated by his sister Inger Munch, as well as various other works obtained through trades of duplicate prints, etc.

 The museum now has in its permanent collection well over half ...

 Hovedøya Abbey was a Cistercian founded on 18 May 1147 by monks from Kirkstead Abbey in England on Hovedøya island, and dedicated to the Blessed Virgin Mary and Saint Edmund.
 A church dedicated to Edmund already stood on the island, and the monks took this over as the abbey church, modifying it to meet Cistercian requirements.
 The rest of the monastery follow a modified Cistercian building plan, to take into account a small local hill.
 The church itself is built in Romanesque style; the rest of the monastery was presumably Gothic.
-During the medieval period the abbey was one of t ...
+During the medieval period the abbey was one of the richest i ...

 Do you know an ancient castle or magnificent church near you?